 Other descriptive words like Professional and Deluxe are lovely, but not critical in my opinion.
 Currently, I own and use three Shark upright vacuums, and each one is slightly different depending on when and where I got it.
 All three are lift-away models because I have multiple staircases in my home.

 I’ll be honest.
 There are times I just don’t want to open the closet, pull out Sharkie, unwind the cord, plug it into an outlet to handle a small yet annoying situation like crumbs on my dark wood floors or dirt tracked in from the garden.
 I’m pretty sure those minor situations would just sit there until later—until some more convenient time.
-That’s how things used to be before I met Linx.
+That’s how things used to be before my first cordless stick vac*.

 Please meet the newest member of my vac fam—the new upgraded model with a very long name: Hoover Onepwr Evolve Pet Cordless Small Upright Lightweight Stick Vac.
 Whew!
 I think I’ll stick with the shorter name, but know that this is the new upgraded model.
 The old model is out of production now.